MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-special-identities-groups.md

 Servers that are running the supported Windows Server operating systems designated in the **Applies to** list at the beginning of this article include several special identity groups.
 These special identity groups do not have specific memberships that can be modified, but they can represent different users at different times, depending on the circumstances.

-Although the special identity groups can be assigned rights and permissions to resources, the memberships cannot be modified or viewed.
+Although the special identity groups can be assigned rights and permissions to resources, the memberships can't be modified or viewed.
 Group scopes do not apply to special identity groups.
 Users are automatically assigned to these special identity groups whenever they sign in or access a particular resource.

 For information about security groups and group scope, see [Active Directory Security Groups](understand-security-groups.md).